danieljenudi/Infinity-Labs-studies-and-projects/README.md

 ## Projects

-In addition to data structures, the repository includes several applied system-level projects.
+the repository includes several applied system-level projects.
 Each project is placed inside its own directory.
 Below are the descriptions with placeholders for links:

 1. **[Thread Pool](cpp/thread_pool)**